r-lib/pkgcache/README.md

 ## Code of Conduct

-Please note that the ‘pkgcache’ project is released with a [Contributor Code of Conduct](https://github.com/r-lib/pkgcache/blob/master/.github/CODE_OF_CONDUCT.md).
+Please note that the pkgcache project is released with a [Contributor Code of Conduct](https://github.com/r-lib/pkgcache/blob/master/.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.